Связаться с нами

 |Shift+G||Toggle Length Tuning Gauge on/off|

-To choose which of these methods is being used, press Tab during length tuning to open the Properties panel in Interactive Length Tuning mode.
-The lower sections of the panel includes options that define the shape and dimensions of the tuning pattern, which can also be controlled interactively using the shortcuts detailed above.
-The Target Length section of the panel includes options for selecting from the three Target Length modes are at the top of the dialog.
+To choose which of these methods is being used, press Tab during length tuning to open the Interactive Tuning Length dialog.
+The bottom of the dialog includes options that define the shape and dimensions of the tuning pattern, which can also be controlled interactively using the shortcuts detailed above.
+Options for selecting from the three Target Length modes are at the top of the dialog.

 There are two design rules that are obeyed during length tuning, the Matched Length rule and the Length rule, both are in the High Speed category in the PCB Rules and Constraints Editor.